PumPum app icon

 3. How was the breakup?

 Reflect on how the relationship ended.
-If it ended on good terms, with both of you still wishing each other well, then reaching out to your ex may help you reignite that spark.
-However, if it ended badly, with a lot of hurt feelings and resentment, it’s probably best to leave things in the past.
+If it ended on good terms, with both of you still wishing each other well However, if it ended badly, with a lot of hurt feelings and resentment, it’s probably best to leave things in the past.

 4. Is it a good time?